jethome-iot/esphome/replit.md

-# ESPHome Project
+# JetHome Project

 ## Overview
-This is an ESPHome repository containing the complete ESPHome source code and testing framework.
+This is a JetHome project built on ESPHome framework with customized components and testing infrastructure.

 ## Modifiable Components